iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Existence of a Minimizer.md

 What is the role for the closure of $C$?
 > If the set $C$ is open, then, the limit of the sequence might not be in $C$ at all, hence, creating a limiting sequence that can make the function small, but the actual limiting point, the minimizer we wan't can't be defined in $C$, or the domain of the function, this is a type of non-existence of the minimizer.

-Finally, why/how do we use the Weistrass Theorem (Sequential Compact Theorem)?
+Finally, why/how do we use the Weierstrass Theorem (Sequential Compact Theorem)?

 > Observe that it's the set $\arg\inf_{x\in C}f(x)$ can have any type f topology or cardinality we want it to be.
 The sequence $x_n$ such that $f(x_n) \rightarrow f_{\text{opt}}$ doesn't have to converge in anything, it can circle around inside of the set.
 Therefore, we have to make use of the compactness of $C$ and the existence of converging subsequence for it to converge to on, and just one of the point in the compact region, say $\bar x$ such that it attain the minimum of $f(\bar x) = f_{\text{opt}}$.